A point and shoot camera app from the folks behind popular photo editor Enlight

 Update!
 We thought Enlight Quickshot was almost picture-perfect when we reviewed it a few years ago, but has time been kind to this Camera app replacement?

 So what’s new?
 The folks behind Enlight Quickshot haven’t sat back and twiddled their thumbs these past few years – instead, they’ve made this smart app better than ever through adding new features and filters.
-Specifically, new fall skies have been added for budding photographers, and new effects for those who enjoy fixing-up their pics.
-More recently, Enlight even got a brand new feature called heal.
+Specifically, new fall skies have been added for budding photographers, and new effects for those who enjoy fixing up their pics.
+More recently, Enlight even got a brand new heal feature.
 This lets users remove anything from a single mark or blemish to an entire person from a digital photo quickly and easily.
-Apple’s Camera and Photo apps might have gone from strength to strength these past few years, but so has Enlight Quickshot.
+Apple’s Camera and Photo apps might have gone from strength to strength these past few years, but so has Quickshot.

-Revised rating: Enlight Quickshot has kept up with the ever-changing world of iPhone-photography through adding new features and filters.
-This smart app is better than ever and deserves to keep its original rating. ★★★★½
+Revised rating: Enlight Quickshot has kept up with the ever-changing world of iPhone-photography by adding new features and filters.
+There’s still nothing else quite like strobe mode. ★★★★½

 Our original review, written in September 2017, is presented in its entirety below.